 Based on the fact that the Client Contribution model and amount under the proposed second TPO provider remains unchanged from the TPO model approved by Resolution E-4719, GRID has sufficiently demonstrated that, under its TPO model with Sunrun, SASH customers will receive at least 50% of the savings, as compared to standard utility rates, from the solar generating equipment.

 We note here that the NEM successor tariff, adopted in D. 16-01-044, requires all participating customers to take service under an available time-of-use (TOU) rate, which makes calculating projected savings more complex than under the tiered rate structure.
 Because rates vary based on the time of day that energy is used (or produced in the case of NEM credits), each household’s individual usage patterns must be taken into account when calculating projected savings.
 We clarify that D.15-01-027 directs that GRID must ensure that the customer receives at least 50% of the savings from the system.
 For SASH customers who will take service under the NEM successor tariff and therefore will move from a tiered rate to a TOU rate, GRID must continue to ensure that the 50% of savings requirement is met based on the best available information regarding each customer’s historical usage patterns and must make any additional calculations necessary to do so.
-In the event that the amount of GRID’s established Client Contribution would result in an individual customer receiving less than 50% of the projected savings, GRID must either eliminate or reduce the amount of the expected Client Contribution requested from that customer.
+In the event that the amount of GRID’s established Client Contribution would result in an individual customer receiving less than 50% of the projected savings, as compared to the customer’s previous tiered rate, GRID must either eliminate or reduce the amount of the expected Client Contribution requested from that customer.
 We also note here that, because the Client Contribution is voluntary and there is no penalty for non-payment, any SASH customer can choose to retain 100% of the savings from their system by not making contributions to GRID (or by stopping contributions at any time).
+In the event that a SASH customer is projected to see a bill increase as a result of moving from a tiered rate to the NEM successor tariff with a TOU rate, even when the client contribution is eliminated, GRID must clearly inform the customer of the projected bill increase that could result from participating in SASH and allow that customer to choose not to participate in the program.

 2. Reduce or eliminate barriers for customers with poor credit (low FICO scores) to qualify and participate.